Gwojda/linux-insides/Booting/linux-bootstrap-1.md

 0x000F0000 - 0x000FFFFF - System BIOS
 ```

 In the beginning of this post, I wrote that the first instruction executed by the CPU is located at address `0xFFFFFFF0`, which is much larger than `0xFFFFF` (1MB).
-How can the CPU access this address in real mode?
-The answer is in the [coreboot](https://www.coreboot.org/Developer_Manual/Memory_map) documentation:
+All the address are detailled in the [coreboot] https://www.coreboot.org/Developer_Manual/Memory_map) documentation:

 ```
 0xFFFE_0000 - 0xFFFF_FFFF: 128 kilobyte ROM mapped into address space